jackdoe/emacs-chatgpt-jarvis/README.md

 # BUGS

-Because openai does not have API, chatgpt-wrapper uses the active firefox session via playwright, which is not super reliable, sometimes you might have to restart jarvis.py
+Because openai does not have API, chatgpt-wrapper uses the active firefox session via playwright, which is not super reliable, sometimes you might have to restart jarvis.py, so if you can get a key from openai and use `jarvis-chatgpt-api.py`